deankoch/rswat.maker/README.md

 `rswat.maker` is primarily a data-retrieval package.
 Users who aren’t interested SWAT+ can complete most of the workflow (steps 1-6) without installing it.
 This data-only workflow should function on platforms other than Windows, but that has not yet been tested.

-Users wanting a SWAT+ model must run the official [SWAT+ installer](https://swat.tamu.edu/software/plus/) for Windows (last tested with v2.3.1, released 2023-07-13), as `rswat.maker` depends on that software to complete steps 7-9.
+Userse who want to build SWAT+ models must run the official [SWAT+ installer](https://swat.tamu.edu/software/plus/) for Windows (last tested with v2.3.1, released 2023-07-13), as `rswat.maker` depends on that software to complete steps 7-9.